pmcnutt/pfdd-mrssp-gui/README.md

 # PFDD MRSSP GUI

 An interactive matplotlib tool for constructing and visualizing applied stress states for BCC screw dislocation simulations.
+This is especially useful for looking at slip evolution on {110} and {112}.
 It generates the pure shear couple

 σ = τ₀ (**b** ⊗ **m** + **m** ⊗ **b**)

-for an arbitrary orientation of the maximum resolved shear stress plane (MRSSP), expresses it in cube axes, and writes the result in the `sigma initial ... delta ...` input-line format used by the simulation code (e.g. phase-field dislocation dynamics).
+for an arbitrary orientation of the maximum resolved shear stress plane (MRSSP), expresses it in cube axes, and writes the result in the `sigma initial ... delta ...` input-line format used by Phase Field Dislocation Dynamics (PFDD).

 ![screenshot](screenshot.png)